Multi-Atlas Brain Network Classification through Consistency Distillation and Complementary Information Fusion

-An alternative method for graph representation learning involves Transformer-based models~\citep{vaswani2017attention}, which adapt the attention mechanism to consider global information for each node and incorporate positional encoding to capture graph topological information.
-Graph Transformers have garnered significant attention due to their impressive performance in graph representation learning~\citep{dwivedi2020generalization,ying2021transformers,rampavsek2022recipe}.
-A series of brain network Transformer methods have emerged for brain network analysis.
-One such method~\citep{kan2022brain} applied Transformers to learn pairwise connection strengths among brain regions across individuals.
-THC~\citep{dai2023transformer} introduced an interpretable Transformer-based model for joint hierarchical cluster identification and brain network classification.
-DART~\citep{kan2023dynamic} utilized segmenting BOLD signals to generate dynamic brain networks and then incorporated them with static networks for representation learning.
-Most GNN- and Transformer-based methods for brain network analysis are designed for single-atlas thus may lead to a dependency on specific parcellation mode.
+An alternative approach for graph representation learning involves Transformer-based models \cite{vaswani2017attention}, which adapt the attention mechanism to incorporate global information for each node and positional encoding to capture graph topology.
+Graph Transformers have gained significant attention due to their impressive performance in graph representation learning \cite{dwivedi2020generalization, ying2021transformers, rampavsek2022recipe}.
+Several Transformer-based methods have emerged for brain network analysis.
+For example, one method \cite{kan2022brain} applied Transformers to learn pairwise connection strengths among brain regions across individuals.
+Com-BrainTF \cite{bannadabhavi2023community} uses a hierarchical local-global transformer to generate community-aware node embeddings, while GBT \cite{peng2024gbt} employs an attention weight matrix approximation to focus on the most relevant components for enhanced graph representation.
+THC \cite{dai2023transformer} introduced an interpretable Transformer-based model for joint hierarchical cluster identification and brain network classification.
+DART \cite{kan2023dynamic} segmented BOLD signals to generate dynamic brain networks, which were then integrated with static networks for improved representation learning.
+Contrasformer \cite{xu2024contrasformer} introduces a contrast graph to highlight the difference between groups and thus improve the model’s generalization ability.
+Most GNN- and Transformer-based methods for brain network analysis are designed for single-atlas use, which may create a dependency on specific parcellation schemes.